caoimhebyrne/Astatine/README.md

 - ``MC-201723``: Statistics sprites don't look pressed when clicked
 - ``MC-169386``: High numbers in the "Statistics" screen are overlapping with other columns
 - ``MC-145748``: Clicking a button when there's a slider under the mouse in the next screen plays the click sound twice
+- ``MC-383``: World names/versions/timestamps can overflow the list to the right

 ### Bugs to be fixed

 - ``MC-149058``: Using a 1-9 hotkey to move items into the anvil appends the number to the new item name